FIFA 17: Cover athletes

 Marco Reus, Eden Hazard, James Rodríguez and Anthony Martial were announced as the official ambassadors of the game.
 After a global cover vote conducted by EA Sports, Reus emerged as the winner.

 Reception

 The game received positive reviews upon release, with gameplay, the Frostbite engine, sound, and presentation all critically acclaimed.
 FIFA 17 has been the fastest selling edition of the franchise.

+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated FIFA 17 for "Sports Game of the Year".